7th Agricultural Census Field Operation To Be Held In Sep-Oct 2024: PBS - UrduPoint

 He informed that the census will be the Integrated Digital exercise in the field of agriculture for data collection in Pakistan through optimum utilization of available resources in the agriculture sector.

 The divisional and district census coordinators have already been deployed by PBS at each Agricultural CSC for technical guidance, facilitation, and operational management.
-Similarly, 157 Training Venues having facilities of multimedia, internet, sound system, laptops, printers have been shortlisted, and 34 of these facilities will operate in Balochistan.
+Similarly, 157 Training Venues having facilities of multimedia, internet, sound system, lap-tops, printers have been short-listed.
+34 of these facilities will operate in Balochistan.

 They ensured their full cooperation for successful conduct of this national exercise which will provide information on the structure of agriculture sector including lands, crops, livestock and agricultural machinery.
 They acknowledge the endeavors of PBS to provide all types of information for agriculture sector in one go according to the best international practices.